fastai/fastpages/_posts/2020-09-12-codespaces.md

 The python project [nbdev](https://nbdev.fast.ai/) builds on Jupyter Notebooks to provide the following features:

-- Searchable, hyperlinked documentation; any word you surround in backticks will be automatically hyperlinked to the appropriate documentation.
+- Searchable, hyperlinked documentation; any word you surround in back ticks will be automatically hyperlinked to the appropriate documentation.
 - Python modules, following best practices such as [automatically defining `__all__`](http://xion.io/post/code/python-all-wild-imports.html) with your exported functions, classes, and variables.
 - Pip and conda installers (uploaded to pypi and anaconda for you).
 - Tests (defined directly in your notebooks, and run in parallel).
 - Navigate and edit your code in a standard text editor or IDE, and export any changes automatically back into your notebooks.

-Since you are in a notebook, you can also add charts, text, links, images, videos, etc, that will included automatically in the documentation of your library.
-The cells where your code is defined will be hidden and replaced by standardized documentation of your function, showing its name, arguments, docstring, and link to the source code on github.
+Since you are in a notebook, you can also add charts, text, links, images, videos, etc, that is included automatically in the documentation of your library.
+The cells where your code is defined will be hidden and replaced by standardized documentation of your function, showing its name, arguments, docstring, and link to the source code on GitHub.

 Sounds amazing, right?
 It is!
 We share further references to nbdev at the end of this blog post.